Skip to Content

 Beds can easily be separated into different planting zones on your property.
 For example, you can use some beds for decorative annuals and perennials and others for edibles.

-Raised beds also make it easy to distinguish between individual plots in shared spaces like community or school gardens.
+Raised beds also make distinguishing between individual plots in shared spaces like community or school gardens easy.

-If you have kids who want to get involved in gardening, try making each of them their own raised bed to grow whatever they want.
-This is a fun, easy way to introduce kids to growing their own food, flowers, or both!
+If you have kids who want to get involved in gardening, try making each their own raised bed to grow whatever they want.
+This is a fun, easy way to introduce kids to growing their own food, decorative plants, or both!
 I still remember how exciting it was as a kid to pick out our own seeds and help raise and harvest our garden plants.

 Garden bed for kids